European Union Customs Union: Union and common transit

+Modernised Customs Code

+The Modernised Customs Code (MCC) was adopted under Regulation (EC) No 450/2008 of the European Parliament and of the Council of 23 April 2008 laying down the Community Customs Code (Modernised Customs Code).
+The MCC was primarily adopted to enable IT customs and trade solutions to be adopted.

 Union Customs Code

-The Union Customs Code (UCC), intended to modernise customs procedures, entered into force on 1 May 2016.
-Implementation will take place over a period of time and full implementation is anticipated by 31 December 2020 at the latest.
+The Union Customs Code (UCC), intended to further modernise customs procedures, entered into force on 1 May 2016.
+This superseded the MCC.
 The European Commission has stated that the aims of the UCC are simplicity, service and speed.
+Implementation took place over a period of time and most aspects of implementation were complete by 31 December 2020, although some formalities managed by electronic systems may not be fully implemented until 31 December 2025.

+One major goal of the UCC is to progress towards the complete use of electronic systems for interactions between businesses and customs authorities, and between customs authorities, bringing all paper-based customs processes to an end.

 Non-EU participants

 Monaco and the British Overseas Territory of Akrotiri and Dhekelia are integral parts of the EU's customs territory.

 EU territories with opt-outs

 While all EU member states are part of the customs union, not all of their respective territories participate.
 Territories of member states which have remained outside of the EU (overseas territories of the European Union) generally do not participate in the customs union.

 However, some territories within the EU do not participate in the customs union for tax and/or geographical reasons: